pritikc/portfolio/README.md

 Hello!

-Welcome to my website; please click on the following link:
+Welcome to my Space; please click on the following link:

 follow the link: https://pritikc.github.io/portfolio/